Backhage/retrofun/exercises1.md

 Start a Python session and write queries that return the following information:

 1. The first three products in alphabetical order built in the year 1983.
-2. Products that use the "Z80" CPU or any of its cloes.
+2. Products that use the "Z80" CPU or any of its clones.
 Assume that all products based on this CPU have the word "Z80" in the `cpu` column.
 3. Products that use either the "Z80" or the "6502" CPUs, or any of its clones, built before 1990, sorted alphabetically by name.